ddiLab/SageEdu/setup/general/readme.md

 4. [JupyterNotebookSetup](https://github.com/ddiLab/SageEdu/blob/main/setup/general/JupyterNotebookSetup.md)
 5. [jupyterNotebookTutorial](https://github.com/ddiLab/SageEdu/blob/main/setup/general/jupyterNotebookTutorial.ipynb)

 After completing the above steps, you are all done with the setup directory!
-Head back to the [main page](https://github.com/ddiLab/SageEdu).
+Head back to the [main page](https://github.com/ddiLab/SageEdu) to explore the other directories!

 ---